rmzelle/writing/docs/primer.rst

 Reference managers make it easy to create a library of items.
 While many reference managers have their own way of storing item metadata, most support common bibliographic exchange formats such as BibTeX and RIS.
 The citeproc-js CSL processor introduced a JSON-based format for storing item metadata in a way citeproc-js could understand.
 Several other CSL processors have since adopted this "CSL JSON" format (also known as "citeproc JSON").

+Citing Details
+^^^^^^^^^^^^^^

+For a given citation format, the way citations and bibliographies look not only depends on the metadata of the cited items, but also on the context in which these items are cited.
+We refer to this type of context-specific information as the **citing details**.

+For instance, the order in which items are cited in a document can affect their order in the bibliography.
+And in "note" styles, subsequent cites to a previously cited item are often written in a more compact form.
+Another example is the use of locators, which guide the reader to a specific location within a cited work, such as the page numbers within a chapter where a certain argument is made, e.g. "(Doe 2000, pp. 43-44)".

 CSL Processors
 ^^^^^^^^^^^^^^

-With CSL styles, locale files, and item metadata in hand, we now need a piece of software to parse all this information, and generate citations and bibliographies in the correct format.
-This is the job of the **CSL processor**.
-While the CSL project doesn't develop CSL processors itself, there are various open source CSL processors available.
+With CSL styles, locale files, item metadata and citing details in hand, we now need a piece of software to parse all this information, and generate citations and bibliographies in the correct format: the **CSL processor**.

-Citing Details
-^^^^^^^^^^^^^^

-Citations often contain information other than just the item metadata.
-These **citing details** include the order in which items are cited in the document, which can affect the order of references in the bibliography and their numbering.
-Position can also play a role when items are cited multiple times in the same document: subsequent cites are often more compact than the first cite to an item.
-Another example is the use of locators, which guide the reader to a specific section within the cited work, such as the page numbers within a chapter where a certain argument is made, e.g. "(Doe, 2000, p.
-43-44)".
+Most reference managers use one of the freely available open source CSL processors, such as citeproc-js.

 XML Basics
 ~~~~~~~~~~